Marmelodov/PromptCrafter-API/docs/quickstart.md

 <!-- tabs:end -->

-## What you've learned

-You've mastered the PromptCrafter API fundamentals:
+## You have now...

   ✔️ Created your account and obtained authentication
   ✔️ Saved a reusable prompt with metadata
   ✔️ Retrieved your prompt by ID

+## Ready to dive deeper?

-**Ready to dive deeper?** Here's what to explore next:
+Here's what to explore next:
 * **[Log generated outputs](tutorials/test-prompt.md):** Learn to test and score the outputs of your prompts.
 * **[Search your library](tutorials/search-prompts.md):** Discover how to find prompts by keyword, tags, or content as your collection grows.
 * **[Explore the full API Reference](reference/index.md):** Detailed documentation for all endpoints.